vedph/cadmus-doc/migration/rendering/architecture.md

 5 --> 6[_XX]
 ```

->The tree structure may seem an overcomplication when dealing with a single linear branch, but it is really useful when rendering more complex data.
+>The tree structure may seem an overcomplication when dealing with a single linear branch, but it is useful when rendering more complex data.
 For instance, we might be able to transform a linear tree into a binary branching tree, and adopt a parallel segmentation strategy, like in [this example](./samples/tei-simple-ps.md).

 Note that here a node contains text with a LF character, which is used to mark the end of the original line.
 Typically this is adjusted in the next step so that such nodes are split.

 ▶️ (5) **apply text tree filters**: optionally, apply filters to the tree nodes.
 Each of the filters takes the input of the previous one and generates a new tree.
-Among these filters, you will almost always use the _block linear tree text filter_, which splits nodes wherever they include newlines.
-This ensures that each node has at most 1 newline, and that it appears at the end of its text.
+Among these filters, you will almost always use the _block linear tree text filter_, which splits nodes wherever they include newlines (=at text blocks).
+This ensures that each node has at most 1 newline, and that it always appears at the end of its text.
 This is required to ensure that text blocks will be correctly rendered.
 For our example, the result of this filter is:

 ```mermaid
 graph LR;